top of page

 Other factors, such as hydration, nutrition, and overall physical state, can influence how symptoms present.
 Minor variations in fluid intake, blood sugar, or energy levels can intensify or lessen fatigue, dizziness, and cognitive strain.
 Additionally, the brain’s ongoing process of reorganizing connections after injury—its natural adaptability—can result in some days feeling smoother than others.
 These functional shifts are a normal part of recovery and explain much of the daily inconsistency in symptoms.

 Fluctuating concussion symptoms are not unusual.
 They reflect the complex interaction of sensory processing, cognitive load, sleep, environmental stimuli, emotional state, and overall health.
-Understanding these factors can help individuals manage their daily experiences more effectively.
+By understanding these factors, we can navigate our recovery journey with greater ease and confidence.
 Learn more about concussion and brain injury care here.

 bottom of page